vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORQQCN FORWARD.md

  property | value
  --- | ---
- Method comment | Forward consult/request to another service

- Leading comment lines | {::nomarkdown}GMRCO - IEN of consult from File 123
-GMRCSS - Service to which consult is being forwarded GMRCATTN - Provider whose attention consult is sent to.
-Can be "" or pointer to File 200 GMRCURGI - Urgency of the request
-GMRCORNP - Person who is responsible for forwarding the consult ORCOM is the comments array explaining the forwarding action passed in as ORCOM(1)="Xxxx Xxxxx...",ORCOM(2)="Xxxx Xx Xxx...", ORCOM(3)="Xxxxx Xxx Xx...", etc.{:/}
+ Method comment | Forward consult/request to another service Leading comment lines | {::nomarkdown}GMRCO - IEN of consult from File 123<br/>GMRCSS - Service to which consult is being forwarded<br/>GMRCATTN - Provider whose attention consult is sent to.
+Can be "" or pointer to File 200<br/>GMRCURGI - Urgency of the request<br/>GMRCORNP - Person who is responsible for forwarding the consult<br/>ORCOM is the comments array explaining the forwarding action<br/>passed in as ORCOM(1)="Xxxx Xxxxx...",ORCOM(2)="Xxxx Xx Xxx...", ORCOM(3)="Xxxxx Xxx Xx...", etc.{:/}

 ### Input Parameters